OHI-Science/ohi-global/documents/methods/README.md

 ## Running:

 1. Run the ohi_global/global_supplement/CombineLayers.R.
 This creates an Rmd file called layers_all.Rmd.
-2. Save a new OHI.bib file from Zotero if there are changes to referenes
+2. Save a new OHI.bib file from Zotero if there are changes to references
 3. Run BIBcorrect.R to fix a few weird things in the OHI.bib file
 4. Knit the ohi-global/global_supplement/Supplement.Rmd file